-One of my infrequent thoughts on politics, written in 2013 and revised in September 2018 in the run-up to the midterm elections.
+One of my infrequent thoughts on politics, written in 2013 and revised in 2024.
 It was March 20, 2003.
 I took a deep breath to steady my nerves.
 Then I walked out on my political party, the Republicans.
-I did so principally in protest against President Bush’s...
+I did so principally in protest against President Bush’s attack on Iraq that week, which was the...
 Continue Reading →

 Frenemies of Christ